Tony Gordon: 2007–2010

-Tony reappears on 28 May 2010, as he plots his escape from prison with the help of cellmate Robbie Sloan (James Fleet).
+Tony reappears in May 2010, as he plots his escape from prison with the help of cellmate Robbie Sloan (James Fleet).
 Tony feigns a heart attack after initiating a riot at the prison and is quickly taken to hospital by ambulance.
 Robbie runs the ambulance off the road and frees Tony and they head for Weatherfield on a motorbike.
 Together, they plan to take Carla and Hayley prisoner in the factory.
 Robbie tricks Carla into entering the factory with him alone, holds her at gunpoint and then leaves her tied to a chair and gagged with duct tape while he lures Hayley to the factory too.
-Tony appears, taking the tape off Carla's mouth allowing her to speak, announces his intention to kill them, double-crosses Robbie by revealing that he never intended to pay him the full amount that he promised, and after tricking Robbie into giving him his gun; shoots him dead.
+Tony appears announces his intention to kill them, double-crosses Robbie by revealing that he never intended to pay him the full amount that he promised and, after tricking Robbie into giving him his gun, shoots him dead.
 Maria gets caught in the siege after she goes into the factory and Tony holds her prisoner too.
 However, he lets her go and she goes to the pub and tells everyone that Tony is holding Carla and Hayley hostage.
 Becky McDonald (Katherine Kelly), Gary Windass (Mikey North) and Steve McDonald (Simon Gregson), amongst others, arrive outside the factory to try and help.
 Becky attempts to break the door down with a large pole.
 Tony later releases Hayley after Carla pleads with him, pushing her out of the door and causing her to fall over before setting fire to Underworld, after dousing the floor of the premises with petrol, determined that he and Carla would die together.
 However, Carla manages to untie herself and, after a violent struggle, manages to escape, shooting Tony in the process.
 Tony walks into view, looks out of the open factory doors at the crowd watching from the street and then deliberately walks back into the fire.
 The factory explodes and Tony is killed.
 His and Robbie's bodies are removed from the building the following day.